 January 2 - Tentative assessment roll adopted for the following year and the formal assessment grievance period begins

-January 2 through March 1, 2019 - Period for examining the tentative assessment roll and filing applications for review (protest forms) with the Assessment Review Commission (ARC)
+January 2 through March 1, 2019 - Period for examining the tentative assessment roll and filing applications for review (protest forms) with the Assessment Review Commission (ARC).
+The County Executive recently requested and ARC agreed to provide a grace period until April 30, 2019, to allow property owners more time to file a grievance with ARC.

 March 1 - The final day for filing applications for review (protest forms)